 Personal identifiable data must always be used for the benefit of the client to which the data pertains, and not for the general convenience of other government entities.
 Requests for data made by Child Protective Services, Adult Protective Services, prosecutors, detectives, immigration officials, or by police officers who are not actively cooperating with the CoC through a team should be refused unless the requesting party displays a valid warrant specifically ordering the release of the data, or with the client’s affirmative written consent.

+PII Data Privacy and Privacy Notice: The Privacy Notice included XYZ (HYPERLINK?
+Referenced above, but not link.
+Is there a PII Privacy Notice?) should be read or shared with participants coming in to contact with the Coordinated Entry System.
+This Notice details the reasons that the Coordinated Entry System requires the collection of information and states that CES shall only collect information that its management entity considers to be appropriate and consistent with the policies and procedures created by the Fresno Madera Continuum of Care General Membership.

 WHEN ANONYMOUS DATA CAN BE SHARED